 When you are able to bring topics from previous communications back up in conversation, your prospects will feel a closer relationship with you — they’ll understand that you have their concerns in mind.
-As speechmaker Carl W. Buehner said, “They may forget what you said, but they will never forget how you made them feel.”
-From this positive association, these prospects will turn into customers, be more likely to be repeat customers, and tell all their friends about you.
+It’s a win-win situation; because you made them feel special, they’ll be more likely to become loyal, repeat buyers and spread the word about your business for you.

-We reached out to industry leaders to find out how they use CRM to personalize the customer lifecycle.
+We reached out to industry leaders to find out how they use CRM to create these kinds of connections and personalize the customer lifecycle.
 Check out their advice and apply it to your business to improve your customer relationships and sales potential:

 Track all customer interactions and store their information in one place.